Paddy McCartin: St Kilda (2015–2019)

-Sydney (2021-2023)
+Sydney (2021–2023)

 In 2021, McCartin joined the Sydney Swans VFL team.
 In January 2022, he was signed as a rookie by the Swans as part of the pre-season supplemental selection period.
-In Round 17, McCartin played his 50th Australian Football League game for in their 53 point win against at the Sydney Cricket Ground.
-He starred in this game having 22 disposals and 9 intercepts.
-McCartin was part of the Swans side that went down in the 2022 Grand Final by 81 pts Vs Geelong.
+In Round 17 of the 2022 season, McCartin played his 50th AFL game in the Swans' 53-point win against at the Sydney Cricket Ground, recording 22 disposals and 9 intercepts.
+McCartin was part of the Swans' 2022 Grand Final team that lost to Geelong.
 He had 7 disposals whilst kicking one of Sydney's 8 goals.

 In Round 4 of the 2023 AFL season McCartin, whilst fighting for a ground ball, grazed his head on the grass causing him to be concussed.
-This raised the conversation between the media and football critics such as Leigh Montagna on whether playing footy is worth causing longterm concussion problems for McCartin.
-On the 31st of May, 2023 it was announced that McCartin would not play anymore games for Sydney for the rest of the season.
-This was due to concussion symptoms not going away and McCartin needing the extra time to recover.
+On 31 May 2023, it was announced that McCartin would sit out the rest of the season due to ongoing concussion symptoms.

-On August 14 2023 McCartin announced his retirement from AFL football due to concussion issues.
+On 14 August 2023, McCartin announced his retirement from the AFL due to concussion issues.